Fresh asparagus flavoured with sesame can be on your table in 5 minutes!

 - 1 bunch fresh asparagus spears, trimmed

-- 1 - 2 tbsp toasted sesame oil
+- 1 - 2 tablespoon toasted sesame oil

-- 1 - 2 tbsp raw sesame seeds
+- 1 - 2 tablespoon raw sesame seeds

 - Heat a skillet over medium heat.
 Add the sesame oil and heat gently.